 Students are strongly encouraged to be pro-active in seeking and applying for external sources of funding.
 Information on external fellowships, small grants, and other funding opportunities is available from the UF Office of Research.
-The COS/Pivot Funding Opportunities database and the Grants database are keyword-searchable and are valuable information will organize this competition, selecting a small jury from among the faculty.
+The COS/Pivot Funding Opportunities database and the Grants database are keyword-searchable and are valuable information and the best published essay (whether a journal article or a book chapter).
+Winners in each of these categories will receive a small stipend.
+The graduate studies coordinator will organize this competition, selecting a small jury from among the faculty.